Police: Employee kills 1, wounds 5 at Texas cabinet business

 Police: Employee kills 1, wounds 5 at Texas cabinet businessNew

 BRYAN, Texas (AP) — Authorities say a man opened fire at a Texas cabinet-making company where he worked, killing one person and wounding five others before shooting and wounding a state trooper before his arrest.
-A police statement says 27-year-old Larry Winston Bollin of Iola, Texas, has been charged with murder and being held on a $1 million bond.
+A police statement says 27-year-old Larry Winston Bollin of Iola, Texas, has been charged with murder and is being held on a $1 million bond.
 Authorities say Bollin shot and wounded a state trooper before he was arrested.
-Two of the five people wounded at the cabinet business are in critical condition.
+Two of the five people wounded Thursday at the cabinet business are in critical condition.
 The three others and the trooper are in serious but stable condition.
-Police say Bollin worked at the company.
+Bryan Police Chief Eric Buske says investigators believe the man was solely responsible for the attack.